Best Time to Dive Komodo 2026

 ~26–28°C

 One of the best months overall.
-Great access, great variety, typically smoother seas.
+Great access, variety, smoother seas — and Central manta season still running.

 More tips

-• Excellent month for mixed-level groups (beginners + advanced).
+• Excellent for mixed groups (beginners + advanced).

 • Ideal for AOW + drift training in manageable conditions.